tu-graz-library/invenio-imoox/README.rst

 ..
     Copyright (C) 2021 Graz University of Technology.

-    Invenio IMooX is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    invenio-imoox is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.

 ===============
- Invenio IMooX
+ invenio-imoox
 ===============

 .. image:: https://github.com/tu-graz-library/invenio-imoox/workflows/CI/badge.svg